HOW TO PAIN WITHOUT DRAINAGE?

 1. Start by mixing the paint well

-As basic as it sounds, mixing the paint really carefully makes a real difference - and shaking the can of paint isn't nearly as effective.
 Over time, the pigments in the paint sink to the bottom of the paint can, causing the paint to thin out at the top of the can.
 This is why mixing is important even during a longer painting project a few times.

 It is best to use a wide tool to ensure that all the ingredients are mixed all the way to the bottom of the jar.
 If you don't want to mess up your best ruler, wooden spoon, or other makeshift tool, it's worth investing in a purpose-built paint mixer.